datocms/old-website/src/docs/ui-extensions/sdk-reference.md

 #### `extension.setFieldValue(...pathChunks, newValue)`

 Sets the value of a specific field.

 To set the value of the current field the extension is attached to see you can use [`extension.fieldPath`](/docs/ui-extensions/sdk-reference/#extensionfieldpath).
-Returns a Promise that resolves once the change has been acknowledged.

 The type of the value must match the expected field type.
 For example, if the extension is attached to a "single-line string" field you must pass a string.

+The method returns a Promise that resolves once the change has been acknowledged by the DatoCMS webapp.

 ```js
 // set the value of the 'title' field